-Last Updated on March 25, 2021 by Gino Borghese
+Last Updated on March 25, 2021 by Rocco Borghese

 Hand blown glass has enjoyed something of a renaissance and is now well and truly in the interior design spotlight due to a winning mixture of traditional craftsmanship, radical new ideas, and some appealing collaborations.
 This has elevated an age-old technique into a serious art form that is producing some stunning and inspiring work.